Cord Cutting Guides, News, and Reviews

 Put simply, latency refers to the round-trip time it takes packets of information to go from your connection point to its destination, and then back again to you.
 Each and every network on Earth has some amount of latency, though the specific amount depends on a number of different factors and network conditions.

 For instance, say you’re in San Francisco and the destination is in New York (a distance of about 2,900 miles).
 Using copper wire or optical fiber, it would only take about 30–48 milliseconds for the signal to return to you, provided the network was not otherwise hindered by an overload of traffic or other factors along the way.
 This would be barely noticeable.

 By contrast, however, if you were trying to use a satellite connection, your packet would have to travel all the way to space–a distance of about 35,786 km–and back again.
 This would bring the delay to around 477 ms, which would be annoyingly noticeable in comparison.
 It’s this noticeable “lag” that many Internet users complain about when they say their connection is “slow.”

 So, we’ve learned a bit about what latency is and how it differs between connections, but how exactly does it affect you as a user, and more importantly, why should you care?
 In order to answer these questions, we first need to define another term: bandwidth.
-Bandwidth is what nearly all Internet providers refer to as “speed” in their commercials and online, though this is not entirely an accurate way to describe what it actually means in practice.
+Bandwidth is what nearly all Internet providers refer to as “speed” in their commercials and online.
+Bandwidth technically means something a little different than speed, though.

 Bandwidth is typically measured in Mbps, or megabits per second.
 If you can imagine this as the “size” of a highway, your latency acts as the speed limit that the packets –or cars in our analogy– can travel.
 You can add more and more lanes to this highway, but if you never increase the speed limit, you aren’t going to get to your destination any faster.